-Home office should be made possible, provided there are no compelling operational reasons against it.
-At TU Dortmund University, this connects to the existing agreement that the home and on-site workplaces are equally valid.
-Where no agreement can be reached between employees and their superiors, the Department of Human Resources decides after a hearing.
 When working from home, employees must ensure that they can be contacted during normal working hours.
-When working on site, a 3G certificate must be presented and the specifications of the general hygiene concept must be complied with.
+When working on site, the specifications of the general hygiene concept must be complied with.

 At the beginning of December 2020, the management of TU Dortmund University agreed with the personnel representatives on a guideline on home office for the employees of TU Dortmund University.
 The document offers practical advice to superiors on how home offices can be equipped for efficient work.
 This includes furniture as well as IT equipment and software applications.
 The guide also discusses how additional training can be carried out from home and what specific offers there are on the subject of home office.
 This guide is available on the ServicePortal.

-Against the background of the Corona pandemic, parents will be able to claim 30 instead of 20 working days of children's sick pay for each child covered by statutory health insurance in 2021.
+Against the background of the Corona pandemic, parents will be able to claim 30 instead of 20 working days of children's sick pay for each child covered by statutory health insurance also in 2022.
 If there are several children, each parent is entitled to a maximum of 65 working days in total.
 For single parents, the entitlement increases by 20 to 60 working days per child.
 If there are several children, single parents are entitled to a maximum of 130 working days in total.
-This entitlement also applies if parents look after their children themselves at home.
 Eligible are working parents with statutory health insurance cover.
+Parents can claim children's sick pay up to and including 23 September 2022, even if their child is not sick but must be looked for at home because the school, daycare center or childcare facility is closed by the authorities, compulsory attendance at classes has been suspended or authorities have restricted the access.
 Further information can be found on the pages of the TU Dortmund Familien Service.
-The expanded regulations on children's sick pay are to continue to apply in 2022.

-If employees are quarantined by the responsible health authority, this order is binding.
+In case of a positive PCR or antigen test, quarantine is automatically mandatory.
 For a period of six weeks, the salary will continue to be paid as in the case of inability to work.
 After this period, payment of salary will cease and the regulations on sick pay will apply.